 A Look at Programming

-As a web developer it can feel like the largest limitation is the number of languages in which you can work.
-Many think this is equate “the languages you know” with “the languages you can work in” but they are not necessarily the same.
+As a web developer, it can feel like the largest limitation is the number of languages in which you can work.
+Many think this equates “the languages you know” with “the languages you can work in” but they are not necessarily the same.